Ryan Cordell: Chicago White Sox

-On July 25, 2017, Cordell was traded by the Brewers to the Chicago White Sox for pitcher Anthony Swarzak.
+On July 25, 2017, Cordell was traded to the Chicago White Sox in exchange for pitcher Anthony Swarzak.
 He did not play the rest of the season after being acquired by Chicago due to injury.

-Cordell began 2018 with the Charlotte Knights of the Class AAA International League.
+Cordell began 2018 with the Charlotte Knights of the Triple–A International League.
 The White Sox promoted Cordell to the major leagues on September 3, 2018, and he made his major league debut that day as a pinch runner.
-On October 28, 2019, the White Sox outrighted Cordell off of the roster.
-He became a free agent following the 2019 season.
+In 19 games during his rookie campaign, he batted .108/.125/.216 with one home run and four RBI.

+Cordell made 97 appearances for the White Sox in 2019, slashing .221/.290/.355 with seven home runs, 24 RBI, and three stolen bases.
+On October 28, 2019, Cordell was removed from the 40–man roster and sent outright to Triple–A Charlotte.
+He elected free agency following the season on November 4.

 New York Mets

-On January 3, 2020, Cordell signed a minor league deal with the New York Mets.
-Cordell had his contract selected to the 40-man roster on July 29, 2020.
+On January 3, 2020, Cordell signed a minor league contract with the New York Mets.
+Cordell had his contract selected to the 40-man roster on July 29.
 Cordell was designated for assignment on August 5.
 On September 26, Cordell was selected back to the active roster.
 On October 26, Cordell was designated for assignment by the Mets following the acquisition of Robel García.
 He elected free agency on October 28.